cylc/cylc-flow/doc/src/running-suites.rst

 File-Reading Commands
 ---------------------

-Some Cylc commands and GUI actions parse suite configurations or read other files from the suite host account, rather than communicate with a suite server program over the network.
+Some Cylc commands parse suite configurations or read other files from the suite host account, rather than communicate with a suite server program over the network.
 In future we plan to have suite server program serve